Nafija Sarajlić: Early life

-Nafija Hadžikarić was born around 1893 in Sarajevo, Bosnia and Herzegovina, into a Bosniak family of fine craftsmen.
+Nafija Hadžikarić was born around 1893 in Sarajevo, Bosnia and Herzegovina, into a Bosnian Muslim family of fine craftsmen.
 She was one of eight children—three sons and five daughters.
 Her father Avdija Hadžikarić did not hesitate to educate his female children, an unusual act among Muslims in the 19th century.
 His five daughters were educated in Sarajevo to become teachers, albeit under unfavorable circumstances; doing homework by the light of tallow candles and walking great lengths daily to school.
 After allowing his daughters to be educated, her father could not enter the Baščaršija for months without being confronted about it or having rocks thrown at him.
 Nafija worked for three years as an elementary school teacher.

 Immediately before the breakout of World War I Sarajlić began publishing her short stories that she called Teme (Themes) through publisher Bekir Kalajdžić.
 Her first story Rastanak was published in the Mostar-based magazine Zeman in 1912.
 The rest of her short stories were published in the magazine Biser, with full support from the editor Musa Ćazim Ćatić.